-Hemel Garden Communities have been involved in a group-buying scheme for solar panels, battery storage and EV charging points.
-The Solar Together Hertfordshire initiative gives homeowners the chance to pay a more competitive price for installation, from pre-approved installers.
-The innovative scheme builds on four years of the highly successful Solar Together programme across the UK, which has resulted in more than 7,000 installations to date and helped avoid over 130,000 tonnes of lifetime carbon emissions
+Hemel Garden Communities have led a group-buying scheme for solar panels, battery storage and EV charging points.
+The Solar Together Hertfordshire initiative gives homeowners the chance to pay a more competitive price for installation, from preapproved installers.
+The innovative scheme builds on four years of the highly successful Solar Together programme across the UK, which has resulted in more than 10,200 installations to date and helped avoid over 130,000 tonnes of lifetime carbon emissions.